 If you just received your Reach, you need to update it to make sure you have all the latest features.
 The instruction is in a carry case Reach comes with.

-You can also find the tutorial in documentation or follow the video guide:
+You can also follow the video guide:

 Connect Reach to the Internet¶

 Reach requires the Internet connection to work with NTRIP.
 You don’t need any special devices or software for that, only a smartphone with a hotspot feature.

 Turn on mobile data on your smartphone and share it over Wi-Fi hotspot.
 Reach will connect to your network and get access to the Internet.

 Check the tutorial for more information about how to connect Reach to other networks.